LillyLees/Tetris_RL/README.md

 # Tetris_RL

-## Interacting with tetris objectives
-- [ ] can interact with tetris emulator by contantly holding down space
-- [ ] can interact with twtris emulator by having a diffrent choice deppending on Tetris class
-## Getting game states objectives
+## creating Tetris
-- [ ] get screen shot of bored
+- [ ] create bored
-- [ ] identify area that will always have current peice
-- [ ] identidy area that will always have next peice
-- [ ] link data in those areas to possible tets (bit map??)
+- [ ] generate random Tet
-- [ ] try and mimic tetris data scraper and create a method that returns the current peice
+- [ ] implment scoring and levels
-- [ ] create method that returns nect peice
+- [ ] method takes input in a certain range, that input represents a rotation and line, then hard drops to that line
+### Test by making a default choice depending on what Tet is currently avialable
+- [ ] compleated

+## Getting Game states from bored
-- [ ] create method that returns huristics (bumpness, max height, min height etc)
+- [ ] get max height
-## Making tetris objectives
-- [x] Create Tetris class
-- [ ] Create pick peice mathod
+- [ ] get mind height
-- [ ] Create Get score method
+- [ ] Get score
-- [ ] Create rotate peice method
-- [ ] Create Start new game method
+- [ ] het bumpyness
-- [ ] Create best choice method (To test just set the best choice to a constant)
+### Test by making a a formula that based on hurtisics and Tet a certain rotation and line is chosen
-- [ ] Create update board and update score method
+- [ ] compleated

+## RL model
+To be filled in later